+Susan (m):

-Susan (m): Ok yes.
-Are you satisfied with being here overall or do you just think: 'I just want to get out of here'?
+Ok yes.
+Are you satisfied with being here overall or do you just think: 'I

-Peter: Well, (.2) I am glad to have a place to sleep and stuff like that, right?
+Well, (.2) I am glad to have a place to sleep and stuff like that, right?
 But besides this I am very unhappy with the clientele.